linux-system-roles/firewall/README.md

 firewall
 ========

-This role configures the firewall on RHEL-6 and RHEL-7 machines using the default firewall system.
+This role configures the firewall on machines that are using firewalld or system-config-firewall/lokkit.

 For the configuration the role tries to use the firewalld client interface which is available in RHEL-7.
 If this failes it tries to use the